-ALL funds given to your support account will be tax deductible and your supporters will get a receipt for their records once the funds hit your account.
+ALL funds given to your support account will be tax deductible, and your supporters will get a receipt for their records once the funds hit your account.

-Yes, you can feel free to set up your own online GoFund Me account (or something like it).
-HOWEVER, any funds you receive outside of The Christian & Missionary Alliance Give page will NOT be tax deductible for your supporters.
-You can use those donations as personal funds to purchase your airfare etc. Or you can turn those funds into your Envision support account for field expenses.
+Yes, you can feel free to set up your own online GoFund Me account (or something similar).
+Any funds you receive outside of The Christian & Missionary Alliance Give page will NOT be tax deductible for your supporters.
+You can use those donations as personal funds to purchase your airfare, etc., or you can turn those funds into your Envision support account for field expenses.

-If a supporter makes a check directly to YOU, you can sign it over to Envision.
-Please write on the back “payable to C&MA”, sign your name underneath, and mail it in (see above).
-Or you can treat it as non-tax deductible personal funds and deposit it for yourself.
+If a supporter makes a check directly to YOU, you can treat it as non-tax deductible personal funds and deposit it for yourself.

-All donations given to Envision are not legally allowed to be returned to supporters in the case that an intern either discontinues OR raises extra.
+All donations given to Envision are not legally allowed to be returned to supporters in the case that a participant either discontinues with Envision or raises extra.

-If you choose not to go on your internship, any funds raised will be used to support other Envision interns and/or sites.
+If you choose not to go on your trip, any funds raised will be used to support other Envision interns, volunteers, and/or sites.

 In either case, you may also choose to keep your account open if you decide to participate with Envision again.